 Eliza is a freshman in high school.
 She loves birds, looking for birds, and most everything related to birds.
 She also plays the piano, is an active Girl Scout, practices karate, and enjoys cooking.
+She recently saw a Western Tanager, and is very excited about that!
+She is also excited that she was elected President of her class!

 Certified Integrative Nutrition Health Coach